The Best of Klaipeda- What to Do and See

 The perfect plan for a day discovering Klaipeda is to let a local tour guide lead you to the serenity of the natural beauty of the unique Curonian lagoon and spit.
 Walk the Grey Dunes and capture the migrating bird colonies.

 The Curonian spit is famous for its 31 km long coastal ridge of 40-60 m high drifting sand dunes.
 In 2000 the entire Curonian spit has been included in the UNESCO World Heritage List as a cultural landscape of outstanding value.

-Book your tour to the best of Klaipeda here: Klaipeda Tours or explore on your own with help of a few local tips below.
+To discover Klaipeda book your tour here: Klaipeda Tours or explore on your own with help of a few local tips below.

 A tiny and beautiful old town